Nahuatl

-Nahuatl has been spoken in central Mexico since at least the seventh century CE.
-It was the language of the Aztec/Mexica, who dominated what is now central Mexico during the Late Postclassic period of Mesoamerican history.
-During the centuries preceding the Spanish and Tlaxcalan conquest of the Aztec Empire, the Aztecs had expanded to incorporate a large part of central Mexico.
+Nahuatl has been spoken in central Mexico since at least the seventh century AD.
+It was the language of the Mexica, who dominated what is now central Mexico during the Late Postclassic period of Mesoamerican history.
+During the centuries preceding the Spanish conquest of the Aztec Empire, the Aztecs had expanded to incorporate a large part of central Mexico.
 Their influence caused the variety of Nahuatl spoken by the residents of Tenochtitlan to become a prestige language in Mesoamerica.

-After the conquest, when Spanish colonists and missionaries introduced the Latin alphabet, Nahuatl also became a literary language.
-Many chronicles, grammars, works of poetry, administrative documents and codices were written in it during the 16th and 17th centuries.
+Following the Spanish conquest, Spanish colonists and missionaries introduced the Latin script, and Nahuatl became a literary language.
+Many chronicles, grammars, works of poetry, administrative documents and codices were written in Nahuatl during the 16th and 17th centuries.
 This early literary language based on the Tenochtitlan variety has been labeled Classical Nahuatl.
-It is among the most studied and best-documented languages of the Americas.
+It is among the most studied and best-documented Indigenous languages of the Americas.

 Today, Nahuan languages are spoken in scattered communities, mostly in rural areas throughout central Mexico and along the coastline.
+A smaller number of speakers exists in immigrant communities predominantly in the United States.
 There are considerable differences among varieties, and some are not mutually intelligible.
 Huasteca Nahuatl, with over one million speakers, is the most-spoken variety.
 All varieties have been subject to varying degrees of influence from Spanish.
 No modern Nahuan languages are identical to Classical Nahuatl, but those spoken in and around the Valley of Mexico are generally more closely related to it than those on the periphery.
-Under Mexico's General Law of Linguistic Rights of the Indigenous Peoples, promulgated in 2003, Nahuatl and the other 63 indigenous languages of Mexico are recognized as lenguas nacionales ('national languages') in the regions where they are spoken.
+Under Mexico's General Law of Linguistic Rights of the Indigenous Peoples, promulgated in 2003, Nahuatl and the other 63 Indigenous languages of Mexico are recognized as lenguas nacionales ('national languages') in the regions where they are spoken.
 They are given the same status as Spanish within their respective regions.